-A Chinese company with ~70% global market share in consumer drones, simultaneously squeezed by the world's two largest economies.
-Yet no competitor has broken through.
-Not Skydio in the US, not Parrot in France, not Autel despite matching DJI on specifications.
-The monopoly persists even under geopolitical siege.
+A Chinese company estimated to hold roughly 70% or more of the global consumer drone market is now squeezed by the world's two largest economies.
+Yet no competitor has broken through at comparable global scale.
+Not Skydio in the US, not Parrot in France, and not Autel despite close specification comparisons in several models.
+DJI's de facto dominance persists even under policy pressure.

-This is the story of how DJI built that position — and why it has proven remarkably durable.
+This is the story of how DJI built that position and why it has proven remarkably durable.
+"Monopoly" here is used as the searcher's shorthand for market dominance, not as a legal finding.

 From Dorm Room to Drone King: The Origin